-Botrytis is a common fungal infection that attacks so many ornamental and flowering plants and petunias are no exception.
-The good news is that if botrytis is the cause of the white spots, you've caught the disease early and have time to treat it.
-Eventually those white spots turn to a gray, powdery mess that completely destroys the petunia flowers.
+Botrytis is a common fungal infection that attacks many ornamental and flowering plants, and petunias are no exception.
+The good news is that if botrytis is the cause of the tiny white spots on petunias, you've caught the disease early and have time to treat it.
+Eventually, those white spots turn to a gray, powdery mess that completely destroys the petunia flowers.

 It's easily transmissible to other plants in the garden and thrives in wet, humid conditions.
 Petunias drop their flowers once they've died, and spent flowers on healthy foliage is one cause of the infection.
 Stay on top of petunias: deadhead the plants and clean up dead plant material.
 Remove infected plants and destroy them.

 Powdery mildew creates powdery white spots that are sometimes fluffy.
 They can develop on all parts of the petunia, including the leaves, flowers and stems, often starting on the lower leaves.
 Later in the season, you might notice small round black spots in the white spots.
 The leaves might also become distorted with curling, yellowing and twisting possible effects.
 Powdery mildew is more likely in humid conditions.